Ways to play with water

 The smaller but equally beautiful Mirror Lake is situated squarely in the middle of Lake Placid and is perfect for stand up paddle boards and swimming.
 Electric motors are allowed, but rarely seen on the lake.
 There are several options for renting smaller crafts.
 My preference on this lake is to paddle an SUP or sail.
 With enough wind to move, but not too much to get overpowered, this lake is great for renting a small sunfish or the like.

 There is a new and still relatively unknown activity unique to the Ausable River.
-It’s called riverwalking, and the best way to describe it is fly fishing without the fishing, then add mindfulness practices.
+It’s called riverwalking, and the best way to describe it is fly fishing without the fishing, with the addition of mindfulness practices.
 Done in a group under the guidance of an instructor, participants don waders and boots and literally walk in the river.
 On the day I went, it was steamy and humid and the 65 degree water was welcome.
 While the Ausable is renowned for crystal clear water and large boulders, riverwalking is done in a sandy part of the river with views of the Sentinel Range.
 The guide mixes in an ecology lesson as well, with information on the types of flies found in it.

 The glacial Cascade Lakes are known for their brisk, cold water, even at the height of summer.
 The Upper and Lower Cascade lakes, which can be mistaken as a river with their long narrow shape, are deep and cold.
 The cliffs that rise from either side provide ample shade even in the the summer heat.
 The 26-acre lower lake is an ideal spot for kayaking.
 It also is the perfect place for, well, skinny-dipping.
 A co-worker who lives nearby said sand run-off from the adjacent road has created a beach that is undetectable from the road.